-India is a currently passing through "Youth Bulge Profile".
+India is currently passing through "Youth Bulge Profile".
 This can be a major contributor in the progress of the nation, if employment is provided to this aspirational youth.
-Sad but true, unemployment has become a major problem.
-Statistics and statisticians can play a vital role in this field of nation building.
-Data needs to be collected with respect to current employment engagement patterns, employable youth linkage with their skill sets, identification of job opportunities concept of mandatory employment close to their place of living, minimum wages and so many other inputs.
-The collected data with analytical tools should also provide the option of terminating subsidy and ensuring jobs for all so that people can live with honour and dignity for their living.
-Lot of wastages will be over and nation will march on path of progress and will remain indebted to statistics and statisticians for times to come.
+Sad but true, nowadays unemployment has become a major problem.
+Statistics and statisticians have always played a vital role in this field of nation building.
+Data needs to be collected with respect to current employment engagement patterns, employable youth linkage with their skill sets, identification of job opportunities, concept of mandatory employment close to their place of living, minimum wages and so many other inputs.
+The collected data with analytical tools should also provide the option of terminating subsidies and ensuring jobs for all so that people can live with honour and dignity for their living.
+Lot of wastage will be over and the nation will march on the path of progress and will remain indebted to statistics and statisticians for times to come.

-Health, education and employment are not the only subjects where statistical analysis after data collection can make the major contribution.
+Health, education and employment are not the only subjects where statistical analysis after data collection makes a major contribution.
 It has to make inroads in every facet of human existence in the country and abroad.
-Since these are the most important challenges currently faced by the country, the decision makers must use statistical tools which can act as "Jadoo Ki Chadi" for the majority of our national problems.
+Since these are the most important challenges currently faced by the country, the decision makers must use statistical tools which can act as "Jade Ki Chadi" for the majority of our national problems.

-Major General Ashok Kumar (Retd.)
+Maj Gen (Dr) Ashok Kumar, VSM (Retd)